Chapter 5 Workflow

 For PRIMe based workflow, check those papers(Lai et al. 2018; Matsuo et al. 2017; Treutler et al. 2016; Tsugawa et al. 2015; Tsugawa et al. 2016; Kind et al. 2018).
 There are also extensions for their workflow(Uchino et al. 2022) and workflow for environmental science(Bonnefille et al. 2023).

 GNPS is an open-access knowledge base for community-wide organization and sharing of raw, processed or identified tandem mass (MS/MS) spectrometry data.
-It’s a straight forward annotation methods for MS/MS data.
-Feature-based molecular networking (FBMN) within GNPS could be coupled with xcms, openMS, MS-DIAL, MZmine2, and other popular software.
-GNPS also have a dashboard for online mass spectrometery data analysis(Petras et al. 2021).
+It is not a full replacement for primary preprocessing software, but it is one of the most useful platforms for MS/MS-centered annotation, feature-based molecular networking, and community data sharing.
+Feature-based molecular networking within GNPS could be coupled with xcms, OpenMS, MS-DIAL, MZmine, and other popular software.
+If your study relies heavily on tandem MS interpretation, GNPS should be considered early rather than added only at the end.

 Check those paper for OpenMS based workflow(Bertsch et al. 2011; Pfeuffer et al. 2017, 2024; Röst et al. 2014, 2016; Rurik et al. 2020; Alka et al. 2020).

 This platform is composed by several R packages from Emory University including apLCMS to collect the data, xMSanalyzer to handle automated pipeline for large-scale, non-targeted metabolomics data, xMSannotator for annotation of LC-MS data and Mummichog for pathway and network analysis for high-throughput metabolomics.
+Note that the original Mummichog is no longer actively maintained; its algorithm is now integrated into MetaboAnalyst(Pang et al. 2024).
 This platform would be preferred by someone from environmental science to study exposome.

-xcmsrocker is a docker image for metabolomics to compare R based software with template(M. Yu, Dolios, and Petrick 2022).
+xcmsrocker is a docker image for metabolomics to compare R based software with template(Yu et al. 2022).

 5.2 Project Setup